-Subject: Endorsement for the SADC-GMIITFAD Regional project titled "Upscaling Groundwater-Based Natural Infrastructure (GBNI) to Support Water Resilience in Selected Transboundary Aquifers
+Subject, Endorsement for the SADC-GMMEAD Regional project titled "Upscaling Groundwater-Based Natural Infrastructure (GBNI) to Support Water Resilience in Selected Transboundary Aquifers (TBAs) of Southern Africa"

-In my capacity as Designated Authority for the Adaptation Funct in Malawi, I confirm that the above regional project is in accordance with our national priorities in implementing adaption activities to reduce adverse impacts of and risks posed by climate change in Malawi, as well as the broadler region.
-The project also advances the role of groundwater in climate proofing vulnerable communities in rural and remote areas.
+In my capacity as Designated Authority for the Adaptation Funct in Matawi, I confirm that the above regional project is in accordance with our national prioritive in implementing adaption activities to reduce adverse impacts of and risks posed by olimate change in Malawi, as well de the broadler region.
+The project also advances the role of groundwater in climate proofing vulnerable communities in runal and remote areas.

 Taking note of the above, I am pleased to endorse the above project for submission to the Adaptation Fund.
-I am aware that if approved, the project implementing Entity will be International Fund for Agriculture Development (IFAD), while SADC-Groundwater Management institute (GMI) shall be the Executing Entity.
+I am aware that if approved, the project implementing Entity with be international Fund for Agriculture Development (IFAD), while SADC-Groundwater Management institute (GMI) shall be the Executing Entity.

-Yours faithfully,
+Yours faithfully.

-Riù Rebert Muranamarga For: SECRETARY TO THE TREASURY
+Πù Reban Warananga For: SECRETARY TO THE TREASURY

-REPÚBLICA DE MOÇAMBIQUE MINISTÉRIO DA TERRA E AMBIENTE GABINETE DO MINISTRO
+REPÚBLICA DE MOÇAMBIQUE MINISTÊRIO DA TERRA E AMBIENTE GABINETE DO MINISTRO